Skip to main content

 • risk flags or safety escalations

-The customer or provider remains responsible for its own care-related notices, consents, authorizations, and legal disclosure obligations.
+The customer, institution, program, or provider remains responsible for its own notices, consents, authorizations, and legal disclosure obligations.

 4.3 To Other Users at Your Direction